GarretTomlin/GarretTomlin/README.md

 ## About me

 I'm Garret Tomlin.
-A Software Engineer.
-An Android Engineer at [DeliveryHero](https://www.deliveryhero.com/) and also Co-organizer of [GDG MAD](https://gdgmad.com/) (Mumbai).
-Community is :heart:.
-Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.
+A software engineer with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
+Well-versed in technology and writing code to create systems that are reliable and user-friendly